Tow Inquires

 If your vehicle is parked illegally in a designated accessible parking stall, you will be issued a $250 ticket and may face towing and impound charges.

 No part of the vehicle may occupy any part of the stall designated for drivers with a Service Alberta Parking Placard for People with Disabilities.
-The City of Edmonton has a "zero tolerance" policy for vehicles illegally parked in designated accessible parking stalls.
+The City of Edmonton has a zero-tolerance policy for vehicles illegally parked in designated accessible parking stalls.

-Parking enforcement officers can only write tickets where signs are posted correctly and are consistent the City's standard for parking signs.
+Parking enforcement officers can only write tickets where signs are posted correctly and are consistent with the City's standard for parking signs.

 Parking lot signs must be: